LuizKrlz/instaclone/README.md

 # Instaclone

-The idea was reactreating the instagram utilizing technologies like React and ReactNative.
+The idea was recreating the instagram utilizing technologies like React and ReactNative.

 Technologies